Uberspace/lab/source/guide_jenkins.rst

 Prerequisites
 =============

-We're using java version 8 or 11 `(9, 10 and 12 are currently not supported) <https://jenkins.io/doc/administration/requirements/java/>`_.
+We're using Java version 8 or 11 `(9, 10 and 12 are currently not supported) <https://jenkins.io/doc/administration/requirements/java/>`_.

 ::